 © Sled Dogs Film

 As a relatively new Iditarod sponsor, Northrim Bank shamefully replaced Wells Fargo, which severed all ties with the race after hearing from PETA last year.
-This sponsorship flies in the face of the growing list of companies—including Costco, Maxwell House, Nestlé, Pizza Hut, Rite Aid, Safeway, State Farm, and Wells Fargo—that are no longer sponsoring this death race.
-Several more companies, including Beacon and Golden Corral, are no longer listed on the Iditarod's sponsorship page.
+This sponsorship flies in the face of the growing list of companies—including Costco, Jack Daniel's, Maxwell House, Nestlé, Pizza Hut, Rite Aid, Safeway, and State Farm—that are no longer sponsoring this death race.
 Please join PETA in urging Northrim Bank to end its sponsorship of this abusive race in which dogs are run to their deaths.